What impact do solar flares have on human activities?

 The energetic particles produced at the Sun in flares seldom reach the Earth.
 When they do, the Earth's magnetic field prevents almost all of them from reaching the Earth's surface.
 The small number of very high energy particles that does reach the surface does not significantly increase the level of radiation that we experience every day.

 The most serious effects on human activity occur during major geomagnetic storms.
 It is now understood that the major geomagnetic storms are induced by coronal mass ejections (CMEs).
 Coronal mass ejections are usually associated with flares, but sometimes no flare is observed when they occur.
 Like flares, CMEs are more frequent during the active phase of the Sun's approximately 11 year cycle.
-The last maximum in solar activity was in the year 2000.
-The next maximum is expected to occur in 2013.
+The last maximum in solar activity, the maximum of the current solar cycle, was in April, 2014.

 Coronal mass ejections are more likely to have a significant effect on our activities than flares because they carry more material into a larger volume of interplanetary space, increasing the likelihood that they will interact with the Earth.
 While a flare alone produces high-energy particles near the Sun, some of which escape into interplanetary space, a CME drives a shock wave which can continuously produce energetic particles as it propagates through interplanetary space.
 When a CME reaches the Earth, its impact disturbs the Earth's magnetosphere, setting off a geomagnetic storm.
 A CME typically takes 3 to 5 days to reach the Earth after it leaves the Sun.
 Observing the ejection of CMEs from the Sun provides an early warning of geomagnetic storms.
 Only recently, with SOHO, has it been possible to continuously observe the emission of CMEs from the Sun and determine if they are aimed at the Earth.